denis-k2/numbeo/README.md

 ![dashboard](./images/dashboard.jpg)

-P.S.
-This is a training project, so I practiced scraping and didn't get the API data.

 What are the benefits:
 - General - everything in one place on one page.
 - Numbeo Cost of Living - possibility to compare more than ten cities simultaneously + visual part